yoavmlotok/FtcQuickRC/README.md

 ## BEFORE USING
-FtcQuickRC makes use of FTCLib, for more information about FTCLib visit https://docs.ftclib.org/ftclib/
+FtcQuickRC makes use of FTCLib.
+If you are not familiar with FTCLib please visit https://docs.ftclib.org/ftclib/ for more information

 ## NOTICE